 The Police Department is composed of three major units: Operations, Management Services, and Community Services.
-More than 580 members of the Arlington Police Department deliver law enforcement services using a neighborhood based policing model.
-The Police Department responded to 147,668 calls for service in fiscal year 2007.
-In 1989, the Police Department joined an elite number of police agencies nationwide in achieving the certification standards required by the Commission on Accreditation for Law Enforcement Agencies, Inc. The Department was recertified in 1999.
+More than 745 members of the Arlington Police Department deliver law enforcement services using a neighborhood based policing model.
+In 1989, the Police Department joined an elite number of police agencies nationwide in achieving the certification standards required by the Commission on Accreditation for Law Enforcement Agencies, Inc. The Department was recertified in 2008.

-The City's Fire Department, which is responsible for fire prevention, fire suppression and first response emergency medical services, responded to approximately 30,665 calls for service in fiscal year 2007.
-The 407 employees of the Fire Department provide emergency responses from the City's 16 fire stations.
-Fire has responsibility for 9-1-1 dispatch services.
-The Emergency Management Office is responsible for coordinating major emergency disaster responses for the City and will also report to the Deputy City Manager.
+The City's Fire Department is responsible for fire prevention, fire suppression and first response emergency medical services.
+The 414 employees of the Fire Department provide emergency responses from the City's 16 fire stations.
+The Fire Department has responsibility for 9-1-1 dispatch services.
+The Emergency Management Office is responsible for coordinating major emergency disaster responses for the City and reports to the Deputy City Manager.

-The Library Department is responsible for the management and operation of the City's central library and five branch libraries.
+The Library Department is responsible for the management and operation of the City's central library and six branch libraries.
 Circulation exceeds 1.5 million items annually.

-The Community Services Department is responsible for providing a communication and service link between the residents and business owners of Arlington and all City Departments.
+The Community Services Department has various regulatory and safety responsibilities.
 The Code Enforcement Division is responsible for enforcing city regulations related to the maintenance, sanitation, rehabilitation and conservation of existing housing.
-The Health Division is responsible for the inspection of food services establishments, public swimming pools and new septic system installations.
+The Health Division is responsible for the inspection of public swimming pools, new septic system installations and overseeing the inspection of food services establishments.
 In conjunction with Tarrant County, it operates the Public Health Center which is responsible for administering immunizations to children and supplying preventive health screening for the elderly.
 The Housing Division is responsible for administering federal and state grant funds and providing housing assistance to qualified citizens.
-This department also includes Animal Services and Handitran.

-The Parks and Recreation Department is responsible for the operation and maintenance of the City's 4,663 acres of parks, including four municipal golf courses and five recreational centers, two senior citizen centers, and the management of the Bob Duncan Center.
-It conducts a wide range of high quality, year-round leisure time programs that are responsive to the physical, social, cultural and environmental needs of the citizens of Arlington.
+The Parks and Recreation Department is responsible for the operation and maintenance of the City's 4,669 acres of parks, including four municipal golf courses and five recreational centers, two senior citizen centers, and the management of the Bob Duncan Community Center.
+It conducts a wide range of high quality, year-round leisure time programs that are responsive to the physical, social, cultural and environmental needs of the citizens of the City.